CoffeeHubMC/Velope/README.md

 - Server groups with balancer and commands to have direct access to them
 - Kick handler
 - Lobby command (go to one of the current server's parent group)
-- List of veloped servers, ability to reload plugin (WIP)
+- List of veloped servers, smart config reload (WIP)
+- Initial sever group (instead of just one static server, players will be connected to the group's balancer determined server on join)

 ## Commands

 - /velope - Get info about plugin as well as get a list of accessible commands | (no permission)
 - /velope list - Get list of all veloped servers (groups) there are | velope.list
+- /velope reload - Reload config | velope.reload
-- /vstatus <server_name> - Get status of either regular or veloped server | velope.status
+- /vstatus <server_name> - Get status of either regular or veloped server | velope.status.use
 - /lobby (/leave, /back) - Connect to parent veloped Server (if there's any)

 ## Config (Description)